lena-kilian/lena-kilian.github.io/cv/index.md

 **2018 - 2022**<br/>
 ESCR-funded 2+2 MSc + PhD, University of Leeds, School of Geography
-•	 Add more info about 2+2
-- or like this

 **2017 - 2018**<br/>
 MSc Sustainable Cities, King’s College London, Department of Geography